71m024/drshit.ch/README.md

 ## Planed

-1. Fix favicon on lib pages
+1. Fix: missing favicon on lib pages

+2. Favicon for libs

+   Use favicon for lib pages from optional favicon link.